It’s advisable first to examine the door if you’re looking for inexpensive ways on how to open a jammed door.

 - Then swipe quickly downward while angling the wedging the card between the latch and the hole it sits in; this is where a thicker, sturdier card may come in handy.

 - This will enable you to open it without turning the handle.
-Just slide it in, wait until the latch is fully retracted.
+Just slide it in, and wait until the latch is fully retracted.

 2. How to Open a Jammed Door by Picking the lock